Community Matters: The Last Thing to Worry About

 United Way's Community Service Directory provides contact information for local organizations offering health care, housing, food, utility and rent assistance, senior services, substance abuse programs, and legal services.

 Our family trucking heritage goes back to the late 1950s with one truck and a trailer.
-Sisbro was formed in the 1980s and reflects our family values: Sisbro, a combination of sister and brother.
-The business grew and in 1990, Sisbro became part of an organization that allows us to grow our customer base and take advantage of new technology.
-We kept the name Sisbro and maintain our identity as a family-oriented business.
+Sisbro was formed in the 1980s and still reflects our family values: Sisbro, a combination of sister and brother.
+The business grew and, in 1990, we joined an organization to grow our customer base and take advantage of new technology.
+We kept the name Sisbro and still maintain our identity as a family business.

-Based in Quincy, Illinois, our primary focus is serving customers in a 17 state Midwest region, with expanded coverage available upon request from our customers.
-We offer a wide variety of transportation, trucking, warehouse, and cross-dock services to serve our customers in a variety of ways.
-This includes regular contract trucking services and dedicated driver and equipment operations in all areas of industry.
-Perishables, building materials, industrial, general commodities, paper, animal feed, and packaging companies are just some of the products we transport.
+Based in Quincy, Illinois, our primary focus is serving customers in a 17 state Midwest region.
+Expanded coverage is also available upon request.
+We offer a variety of transportation, trucking, warehouse, and dock services to serve our customers.
+This includes regular contract trucking services and dedicated driver and equipment operations.
+Perishables, building materials, general commodities, and animal feed are just some products we transport.

-Our fleet has grown with outstanding driver personnel behind the wheel.
-These dedicated drivers are the key to our continued success and will be vital to our growth.
-Future plans include the expansion of our fleet size with experienced personnel.
+Our fleet has grown with outstanding driver personnel behind the wheel and support staff in our office.
+This dedicated team is the key to our continued success and will be vital to our growth.
+Plans include fleet expansion with experienced personnel.
 This will enable us to continue to provide the high standard of service our customers have come to expect from Sisbro.